 Can money be gifted to protect it from the nursing home?

 While the court may approve gifting under certain circumstances (mostly for estate tax purposes), money cannot simply be given away to protect the funds.
 Giving money away certainly would not be in the ward's best interest due to the five year medicaid look-back penalty.

-Our law firm can help in a number of ways.
-First, we can be your attorney for the guardianship process.
-Next, our elder law attorneys may be able to assist the guardianship attorney if he/she is unfamiliar with Medicaid planning.
+Our elder law attorneys may be able to assist your guardianship attorney if he/she is unfamiliar with Medicaid planning.
 Our law firm does hundreds of Medicaid applications a year and we can help the entire process in a difficult time.